jleibowitz-lacpw/jleibowitz-lacpw/README.md

 I'm in the Cloud and Application Security sub-unit, 12th floor, HQ, Alhambra (which, it has been said, is in the midst of being rebranded to *DevSecOps*).
 I fully embrace DevOps philosophies ([CALMS - Collaboration, Automation, Learning, Measurement, and Sharing](https://benjitrapp.github.io/cultures/2022-03-30-CALMS-devops/)) and would like to do a case study on how SRE culture can be cultivated within public sector organizations.

 I'm a student at Cal State LA studying [Computer Information Systems](https://ecatalog.calstatela.edu/preview_program.php?catoid=75&poid=34309#core_276193).
-I graduated [Pasadena City College](https://grad.tassel.com/announcement/4ec8dc8ef) in 2026.
+I graduated [Pasadena City College](https://grad.tassel.com/announcement/4ec8dc8ef) in 2026, with *Administration Honors*.

 ###
 Join my upcoming *office hours* sessions.